 This lecture will examine the upsurge of anti-Asian violence during the COVID-19 pandemic within this context and explore the significance of Illinois’ TEAACH Act (implemented in fall 2022) as a tool in the collective fight to stop anti-Asian violence, especially among youth.
 Building on scholarship addressing both K-12 history curriculum and Asian American children’s literature, the lecture suggests ways to use books for young people as a pedagogical tool for critical Asian American studies in K-12 schools.

 The event will be held in a hybrid format.
+The in-person event will take place in Room 126 of 501 E Daniel Street.
 Register here for the Zoom session.